Toggle: English / Spanish

 Pregnant women and children are more sensitive to the risks of x-rays.

-Anslow P. Ear, nose and throat radiology.
-In: Adam A, Dixon AK, Grainger RG, et al., eds.
-Grainger & Allison’s Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2008:chap 62.
+Beale T, Brown J, Rout J. ENT, neck, and dental radiology.
+In: Adam A, Dixon AK, Gillard JH Schaefer-Prokop CM, eds.
+Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+6th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 67.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.